Mostafa-Usama/Smart-Classroom/README.md

   - OpenCV: `pip install opencv-python`
   - Tkinter: Tkinter is a built-in Python library, so you don't need to install it separately.
   - NumPy: `pip install numpy`
-  - Ultralytics: `pip install yolov5[torch] ultralytics`
+  - Ultralytics: `pip install ultralytics`

-  Note that to install Ultralytics, you also need to install PyTorch.
-If you don't have PyTorch installed, you can use the following command to install it:

-  - PyTorch: `pip install torch torchvision`

 Once you have installed these libraries and programs, you should be able to run the project without any issues.